 After the success of the recent Pink Snapper restocking in metro waters, along with the stocking activities of Mulloway, Prawns, Black Bream, Brown and Rainbow Trout and Barramundi, Marron just might be the next species we see stocked to boost the enjoyment of all marron fishers.

-Recfishwest was horrified to learn that hundreds of WA’s most iconic freshwater crustacean, the mighty Marron, have been left for dead in the South Collie River due to mis-management of the state’s water resources.
+Recfishwest was horrified to learn that hundreds of WA’s most iconic freshwater crustacean, the mighty marron, have been left for dead in the southern end of the Collie River due to mismanagement of the State’s water resources.

 “How come there’s a full lake and an empty river?”
 Dr Rowland said.

 “This is a man-made problem and we’re calling for swift and decisive action so that marron and other wildlife in the remaining permanent pools within this 15km river section do not succumb to a similar fate as we progress into the warmer month.

 “We all understand our climate is variable, 2015 has been a dry year, and managing our water resources can be complex but the fact of the matter is that water for the environment must come first so that this type of disaster doesn’t happen again.”

 (Images courtesy: Blayde Grzelka – Collie Mail)